Your Baby at 24 Weeks Pregnant

 Energizer baby.
 Settling in for a quiet night's rest?
 Your baby has other ideas.
 Babies are most active between 24 and 28 weeks.
 After that, there won't be enough room for your little gymnast to perform the flips and dives he's spent weeks perfecting.

 See-through skin.
 Your baby's skin is so thin that it's possible to see the blood vessels, bones, and organs beneath it.
 His skin will continue to thicken as the months pass until it's as opaque as yours.

 Eye spy.
 Even though your baby's eyes are still fused shut, all the parts of his eyes are present.
 Although the iris still doesn't have any pigmentation, the color will fill in over the next few months.
 The final shade won't be settled until after he's born.

 Your Pregnancy at 24 Weeks

 Father in the making.
 Dads go through major adjustments during the pregnancy, even though the changes may be less physically obvious than yours.
-Your partner may be trying out a different look — growing a beard or mustache or changing his hairstyle — or beginning new activities in his effort to prepare for this wonderful but often frightening adult passage.
+Your partner may be trying out a different look — growing a beard or mustache or changing his hairstyle — or beginning new activities in his effort to prepare for this wonderful but often intimidating adult passage.
 Now is the time to talk about these changes and how your new roles as parents will affect your relationship with each other.